-- 4.1 The Warmsell WF/EPS External Wall Insulation System, when installed in accordance with this Certificate, is effective in reducing the thermal transmittance (U value) of external masonry walls of new and existing buildings.
-It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from treatment with the system.
-Only details specified by the Certificate holder should be used. - 4.2 For improved thermal/carbon-emissions performance, the designer should consider additional/alternative fabric and/or services measures. - 4.3 The system is for application to the outside of external walls of masonry, or dense or no-fines concrete construction, on new or existing domestic and non-domestic buildings (with or without existing render) up to 18 metres in height.
-Prior to installation of the system, the wall surfaces should comply with section 14 of this Certificate.
+- 4.1 The Warmshell WF/EPS External Wall Insulation System, when installed in accordance with this Certificate, is satisfactory for use in reducing the thermal transmittance (U value) of external masonry or concrete walls of new and existing buildings.
+It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from treatment with the system (eg the insulation must be protected by an overhang, and window sills should be designed and installed so as to direct water away from the building). - 4.2 For improved thermal/carbon-emissions performance of the structure, the designer should consider additional/ alternative fabric and/or services measures. - 4.3 The system is for application to the outside of external walls of masonry, normal weight concrete, lightweight concrete, autoclaved concrete and no-fines concrete construction, on new or existing domestic and non-domestic buildings (with or without existing render) with height restrictions (see section 8).
+Prior to the installation of the system, wall surfaces should comply with section 14 of this Certificate. - 4.4 New walls subject to national Building Regulations should be constructed in accordance with the relevant recommendations of: - BS EN 1992-1-1: 2004 and its UK National Annex - BS EN 1996-1-1: 2005 and its UK National Annex - BS EN 1996-2: 2006 and its UK National Annex - BS 8000-2.2 : 1990 BS 8000-0: 2014 - BS 8000-3 : 2001. - 4.5 New walls not subject to regulatory requirements should also be built in accordance with the Standards identified in section 4.4 of this Certificate.

-- BS 1996-2 : 2006, in that the designer should select a construction appropriate to the local wind-driven rain index, paying due regard to the design detailing, workmanship and materials to be used - BS 8000-3 : 2001. - 4.5 Other new buildings not subject to regulatory requirements should also be built in accordance with the Standards identified in section 4.4. - 4.6 The system will improve the weather resistance of a wall and provide a decorative finish.
-However, it should only be installed where there are no signs of dampness on the inner surface of the wall other than those caused solely by condensation. - 4.7 The effect of the installation of the insulation system on the acoustic performance of a construction is outside the scope of this Certificate.

-- 4.8 The fixing of rainwater goods, satellite dishes, clothes lines, hanging baskets and similar items is outside the scope of this Certificate. - 4.9 External plumbing should also be removed before installation and alterations made to underground drainage, where appropriate, to accommodate repositioning of the plumbing to the finished face of the system. - 4.10 It is essential that the insulation system is installed and maintained in accordance with the conditions set out in this Certificate.
+- 4.6 Movement joints should be incorporated into the system in line with existing movement joints in the building structure and in accordance with the Certificate holder's recommendations for the specific installation. - 4.7 The system will improve the weather resistance of a wall and provide a decorative finish.
+However, for existing buildings, it should only be installed where there are no signs of dampness on the inner surface of the wall other than those caused solely by condensation. - 4.8 The effect of the system on the acoustic performance of a construction is outside the scope of this Certificate. - 4.9 The fixing of sanitary pipework, plumbing, rainwater goods, satellite dishes, clothes lines, hanging baskets and similar items to the system is outside the scope of this Certificate.
+See section 4.10 of this Certificate. - 4.10 External pipework and ducts should be removed before installation, and alterations made to underground drainage to accommodate repositioning of the pipework to the finished face of the system.
+The Certificate holder may advise on suitable fixing methods, but these are outside the scope of this Certificate. - 4.11 The designer should select a construction appropriate to the local wind-driven rain index, paying due regard to the design detailing, workmanship and materials to be used. - 4.12 It is essential that this system is installed and maintained in accordance with the conditions set out in this Certificate.